evanap003300/VoiceWorkoutLogger_CLI/README.md

    - Save the audio as `output.wav`
    - Transcribe to text in `data/text.txt`
    - Extract workout data to `data/workout_data.json`
-   - Generate an Excel report in the `output` directory
+   - Generate an Excel report in the `output` directory with chronologically ordered exercises and sets

 ### Example Voice Input